 Does insurance cover dental bonding costs?
 Dental bonding can be expensive but some dental insurance plans may pay for part of the bonding cost which can make it more affordable.
 If you have dental insurance that helps pay for bonding you could wind up only paying a small copay to get your teeth bonded.

-How much does dental bonding cost?
+How much does dental bonding cost with or without insurance?

 For example, if you want to have bonding done because you have a chipped or broken tooth, your insurance company may pay a portion of that cost because it’s considered necessary to keep your tooth from cracking or breaking further and causing you to need more extensive dental work.
 The best way to know if your dental insurance covers dental bonding is to contact your insurance company.
 How much does dental bonding cost without insurance?
 That depends on what tooth or teeth need to be bonded and other factors.

 What is dental bonding?

 Dental bonding is a procedure where the dentist will use a hard resin to cover your existing tooth.
 That resin will be shaped and shaded to look like your natural teeth.
-Bonding can fix a lot of dental problems and make your teeth look straighter and cover up gaps, chips, cracks, and other unsightly tooth problems.
+Bonding can fix a lot of dental problems and make your teeth look straighter and cover up gaps, chips, cracks, and other unsightly tooth problems.²

-When the dentist is bonding your teeth, they will place a little bit of film around a tooth to protect it, then they will remove a thin layer of the enamel from your tooth to give the resin something to stick too.
+When the dentist is bonding your teeth, they will typically place a little bit of film around a tooth to protect it, then they will remove a thin layer of the enamel from your tooth to give the resin something to stick to.
 Then the dentist will layer the resin, shaping it and trimming to make sure it looks natural.

-Repair decayed teeth: The resin that is used to build up the tooth can also be used to fill in cavities and prevent further tooth decay in the tooth.
+Repair decayed teeth: The resin that is used to build up the tooth can also be used to fill in cavities and help prevent further tooth decay in the tooth.

 Improve the look of teeth that are discolored or yellow: This doesn’t work if your teeth are discolored just because you haven’t been brushing well enough or often enough.
 But if your teeth are discolored because you took certain medications as a child or because of other factors beyond your control, bonding can help give you a nice white smile.
 The resin can be colored to match your existing teeth so that when the bonding is complete it’s impossible to tell that the bonded tooth is different from the other teeth.

 Close spaces or gaps between your teeth: If you are insecure about a gap in your teeth and want it closed, or if you have a gap in other teeth that you want to get rid of bonding can be used to hide gaps.
-When bonding is done to hide a gap, especially a large gap, the resin is built up and is attached to the teeth on other side of the gap so that it fits securely and won’t move.
+When bonding is done to hide a gap, especially a large gap, the resin is typically built up and is attached to the teeth on the other side of the gap so that it fits securely and won’t move.
 Bonding isn’t a replacement for braces or aligners, but if your teeth are otherwise straight and just have a gap that needs to be fixed, bonding may help.

 Fix the shape of crooked or misshapen teeth: As people get older their teeth can become worn down and crooked due to overcrowding in the mouth, accidents, genetics, and other factors.
-One of the most commonly misshapen teeth is often referred to as a “snaggletooth” because the tooth becomes rounded on the side but pointed at the bottom.
+One of the most commonly misshapen teeth is often referred to as a “snaggletooth” because the tooth typically becomes rounded on the side but pointed at the bottom.
 Bonding can help the tooth match all of your other teeth so that it doesn’t stand out.

-Advantages of dental bonding
+Advantages of dental bonding insurance⁶

 Dental bonding isn’t the only way to fix chipped teeth and other dental problems, but bonding does have some significant advantages.
 One of the biggest advantages is that it can be done quickly in just one or two appointments and the results are immediate.
-Some of the other advantages include:
+Some of the other common advantages include:

 Leaves more tooth enamel intact: Bonding doesn’t require the dentist to remove a lot of the surface enamel of the tooth for the bonding to be secure.
 That means that your natural tooth will be less sensitive and healthier.